GSA/digitalgov.gov/content/posts/2015-07-15-safe-travels-with-travwell.md

 Have you ever wondered—do I need to take any health precautions before I travel to …?
 Do I need to pack any medications?
 Will I be able to buy them during my trip?

 Don’t worry.
 CDC’s TravWell app answers those questions and much more.
 It is available for both iOS and Android users.
 It takes less than a minute to download and is very intuitive, and easy to use.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-517-CDC-TravWell-app-menu-and-trip-screens-from-Apple-iTunes.jpg" alt="The CDC's TravWell app's menu and trip screens" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-517-CDC-TravWell-app-menu-and-trip-screens-from-Apple-iTunes.jpg" alt="The CDC's TravWell app's menu and trip screens" %}

 The app guides you to pick your favorite destination and your travel dates to create a trip.
 You can personalize it with your profile.
 Voila—now you have customized travelers’ health information for your destination literally at your fingertips.

 With just a tap of your finger or a click, you can get CDC recommended vaccines and medicines you would need customized for your particular destination.
 You just show CDC’s recommended list to your healthcare provider and discuss what is right for you.
 Planning a trip to South Africa, you’ll see that you need protection against Malaria, Yellow fever and other illnesses.

 Enter in your regular medications and it’ll auto magically appear in your customized healthy travel packing checklist of medical supplies that you need to pack for your trip.
 The app gives you a “to do” list of what you need to do to prepare for travel and during the trip.
 Use the handy customized “to do” list before and during the trip to have a healthy vacation.